Network 10: 1995–2007: Recovery and success

 With the network having financially recovered, Ten Network Holdings floated on the Australian Stock Exchange in 1998.
 At this time, Ten had affiliate broadcasting agreements with Southern Cross Broadcasting in southern New South Wales, regional Victoria and Tasmania, and with Telecasters Australia in northern New South Wales and regional Queensland.

-In 2001, Ten opened the doors to the Big Brother Australia house and with it reality television.
-The opening night of Big Brother became the most watched programs of the night.
-The trend was then followed by launching the Australian version of reality singing competition format Idols called Australian Idol in 2003.
+In 2001, Ten opened the doors to the Big Brother Australia house and, with it, reality television.
+The opening night of Big Brother became the most-watched program of the night.
+Big Brother became synonymous with the network in the 2000s, with the series lasting 8 seasons.
+Even after iterations on rival networks, Big Brother is set to return to 10 in 2025.
+The trend was then followed by the launching of the Australian version of the reality singing competition format Idols called Australian Idol in 2003.
 Australian Idol was a hit for several years, lasting until 2009.

-In 2004, Network Ten enjoyed its best year since the 1970s, winning two ratings weeks (out of 40) and finishing second nationally only behind the Nine Network and well ahead of the Seven Network.
-This was a departure from previous years, in which it typically places third behind Nine and Seven in most other ratings years since 2000.
+In 2004, Network Ten enjoyed its best year since the 1970s, winning two rating weeks (out of 40) and finishing second nationally only behind the Nine Network and well ahead of the Seven Network.
+This was a departure from previous years; it has typically placed third behind Nine and Seven in most other rating years since 2000.

 In 2005, Canwest was in discussions with newspaper publisher John Fairfax Holdings about a possible sale of the network, after the federal government indicated it may consider relaxing Australia's media cross-ownership laws.
 Previously, newspaper owners could not own television stations in the same city.
-Fairfax owned the Seven Network until 1988, and had been looking for a way back into television for a long time.
+Fairfax owned the Seven Network until 1988 and had been looking for a way back into television for a long time.